 A quote management tool can save your business time, turn the focus from paperwork to engaging prospects and providing solutions, and share data directly with accounting for fast, error-free invoices.
-Proper selection, implementation, and use are, however, essential to maximizing the benefits you receive from your system.
+However, proper selection, implementation, and use are essential to maximizing the benefits you receive from your system.

 Alain Lefebvre, founder of Alloy Insights Inc. and ASCII Group member, says there are some common mistakes managed services providers (MSPs) and value-added resellers (VARs) need to avoid to make a quote management tool a valuable part of sales and customer service processes: